Share this post on:

 Moreover, it’s about your mindful approach to understanding the consequences of your daily decisions, choices, and actions.

-The need for Growth isn’t a primary need.
-This means it’s not a need everyone from all walks of life strives to fulfill.
+Growth isn’t a primary need, which means it’s not a need everyone from all walks of life strives to fulfill.

 However, it’s an essential need because, without Growth, there is a lack — of dissatisfaction.